Saltburn Pier: Background

 The Stockton and Darlington Railway arrived in Saltburn from Redcar on 17 August 1861, prompting a growth in day trippers and holiday travellers.

-The engineer for the railway line was John Anderson, who saw the investment opportunities in the new town, buying land from the Saltburn Improvement Company.
-He bought plots in Milton and Amber Streets, as well as Brittania Terrace/Marine Drive - both now Marine Parade - where he designed and erected the Alexandra Hotel.
+The engineer for the railway line was John Anderson, who saw the investment opportunities in the new town, buying land from the Saltburn Improvement Company (SIC).
+He bought plots in Milton and Amber Streets, as well as Brittania Terrace/Marine Drive – both now Marine Parade – where he designed and erected the Alexandra Hotel.
 Appointed resident engineer of the SIC in 1867, he designed the town's sewerage system.

 Construction

 In October 1867, Anderson formed the Saltburn Pier Company, to undertake construction of a suitable pier.
 Contracted as designer and chief design engineer, Anderson followed the new pier format developed by Eugenius Birch in his ground breaking design for Margate Pier, by specifying iron screw-piles to support a metal frame and wooden deck.

 Deliveries of iron work from the Ormesby Foundry began in December 1867, with the first pile drive started by Mrs Thomas Vaughan of Gunnergate Hall on 30 December.
-But construction was delayed by the fact that the Board of Trade did not grant an order for the construction until 6 April 1868, while the foreshore land was not transferred to the company until 3 July 1868.
+Construction was delayed by the fact that the Board of Trade did not grant an order for the construction, the Saltburn-by-the-Sea Pier Order 1868, until 6 April 1868, while the foreshore land was not transferred to the company until 3 July 1868.

 The 1500 ft pier opened in May 1869, with a steamer landing stage at the head of the pier and two circular kiosks at the entrance.
 The first steamers left the pier on 14 May 1870, with service to Middlesbrough.
 In the first six months of operation, there were 50,000 toll-paying visitors.

 But access to the pier was difficult from the town via the steep cliff, so Anderson was contracted to build the Cliff Hoist.
 Constructed of wood, it allowed 20 people to be placed in a wooden cage and then lowered by rope to beach level.
 It opened on 1 July 1870, some 14 months after the opening of the pier, it was approached from the town by a narrow walkway.
 The passengers then descended 120 ft, after water had been added to or taken away from a counterbalance tank.

 Operation

 Steamer excursions added to the companies revenue, with new seasonal trips to Hartlepool and Scarborough.
-This financial success enabled the Pier Company to announce profitable dividends for its shareholders, and by October 1873 it was announced that all the shares had been disposed of.
+This financial success enabled the Saltburn Pier Company to announce profitable dividends for its shareholders, and by October 1873 it was announced that all the shares had been disposed of.

 However, on the night of 21/22 October 1875, a gale struck the pier, removing 300 ft of the structure at the seaward end, including the pier head, landing stage and part of the pier deck.
 In the middle of an iron trade slump, it was decided not to replace the missing section or reconstruct a landing stage, leaving a redeveloped pier of 1250 ft.
 Reopened in 1877, the debts of the company led to it being sold in 1880 at auction at the Alexandra Hotel for £800.